Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 You need to realize a crypto loss in order to report it on your tax return.
 This can be very difficult for assets for which there is no longer a market.
-The best solution is to sell the asset for a nominal sum in an arm’s length transaction; however this is easier said than done.
+The best solution is to sell the asset for a nominal sum in an arm’s length transaction.

 What do I report if the value of my airdropped token spiked and then plunged?

 After the announcement of a launch or airdrop, a token’s value might surge, only to immediately plummet.
 For example, holders of Bored Ape NFTs were eligible to claim airdropped tokens when the organization launched ApeCoin (APE).
 Initial excitement saw the coin’s price surge to $39.40, drop to around $6, recover to $17, only to settle at around $7.